US carries out retaliatory strikes in Iraq and Syria against Iran-linked targets | Law-Order

 While the U.S. strikes did not target any locations inside Iran, they are likely to increase concern about tensions escalating in the Middle East amid a widening fallout from Israel's more than three-month-old war with Palestinian Hamas militants in Gaza.
 The U.S. military said in a statement that the strikes hit targets including command and control centers, rockets, missiles and drone storage facilities, as well as logistics and munition supply chain facilities.

-The strikes hit more than 85 targets spanning seven locations with more than 125 munitions and included the use of long-range bombers that flew from the United States, the military said.
+The strikes hit more than 85 targets spanning seven locations, four in Syria and three in Iraq, and included the use of long-range B-1 bombers that flew from the United States, the military said.
 They targeted the Quds Force - the foreign espionage and paramilitary arm of the IRGC that heavily influences its allied militia across the Middle East, from Lebanon to Iraq and Yemen to Syria.

+U.S. Lieutenant General Douglas Sims, the director of the Joint Staff, said it appeared the strikes were successful, triggering large secondary explosions as the bombings hit militant weaponry, though it was not clear if any militants were killed.
+But Sims added that the strikes were taken knowing that there would likely be casualties among those in the facilities.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)